TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databricks/problemscopingques-databricks-sparkstreaming.md

             "order": 300,
             "controlType": "textbox",
             "displayLabel": "Source of the streaming job",
-            "watermarkText": "Please specify the source for the streaming, such as Azure Blob Storage, Delta, Event Hub", "required": true
+            "watermarkText": "Please specify the source for the streaming job, such as Azure Blob Storage, Delta, Event Hub", "required": true
         },
         {